Visual system

-The visual system comprises the sensory organ (the eye) and parts of the central nervous system (the retina containing photoreceptor cells, the optic nerve, the optic tract and the visual cortex) which gives organisms the sense of sight (the ability to detect and process visible light) as well as enabling the formation of several non-image photo response functions.
-It detects and interprets information from the optical spectrum perceptible to that species to "build a representation" of the surrounding environment.
-The visual system carries out a number of complex tasks, including the reception of light and the formation of monocular neural representations, colour vision, the neural mechanisms underlying stereopsis and assessment of distances to and between objects, the identification of a particular object of interest, motion perception, the analysis and integration of visual information, pattern recognition, accurate motor coordination under visual guidance, and more.
+The visual system is the physiological basis of visual perception (the ability to detect and process light).
+The system detects, transduces and interprets information concerning light within the visible range to construct an image and build a mental model of the surrounding environment.
+The visual system is associated with the eye and functionally divided into the optical system (including cornea and lens) and the neural system (including the retina and visual cortex).

+The visual system performs a number of complex tasks based on the image forming functionality of the eye, including the formation of monocular images, the neural mechanisms underlying stereopsis and assessment of distances to (depth perception) and between objects, motion perception, pattern recognition, accurate motor coordination under visual guidance, and colour vision.
+Together, these facilitate higher order tasks, such as object identification.
 The neuropsychological side of visual information processing is known as visual perception, an abnormality of which is called visual impairment, and a complete absence of which is called blindness.
-Non-image forming visual functions, independent of visual perception, include (among others) the pupillary light reflex and circadian photoentrainment.
+The visual system also has several non-image forming visual functions, independent of visual perception, including the pupillary light reflex and circadian photoentrainment.

-This article mostly describes the visual system of mammals, humans in particular, although other animals have similar visual systems (see bird vision, vision in fish, mollusc eye, and reptile vision).
+This article describes the human visual system, which is representative of mammalian vision, and to a lesser extent the vertebrate visual system.

 System overview

-Mechanical
+Optical

 Together, the cornea and lens refract light into a small image and shine it on the retina.
 The retina transduces this image into electrical pulses using rods and cones.
 The optic nerve then carries these pulses through the optic canal.
 Upon reaching the optic chiasm the nerve fibers decussate (left becomes right).
 The fibers then branch and terminate in three places.